nuernber/Theia/docs/html/_sources/image.txt

 =====

 Theia provides a basic :class:`Image\<T\>` class to use for SfM and SLAM applications.
-The class is very lightweight, and is largely a wrapper for the `CVD Image class <http://www.edwardrosten.com/cvd/cvd/html/index.html>`_ but allows for more general use.
+The class is fairly lightweight, and is largely a wrapper for the `CVD Image class <http://www.edwardrosten.com/cvd/cvd/html/index.html>`_ but allows for more general use.
+It is the standard image class that used for feature detection within Theia.

 .. class:: RGBImage